rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

   but the person on the street will not know what we mean by oracle in this context.)

-- The makefile should confirm that broken tests actually break
+- The Makefile should confirm that broken tests actually break

+- The Makefile seems to build two copies of the examples (one in /build, one in /docs).
+Is this optimal?

+- Throughout, we want several sorts of exercises:
+    - Here's the code; write a spec; now here's a broken version of the code - does your spec catch it?
+    - Here's the code; write and validate a spec by breaking it yourself
+    - Here's a spec; write the program
+    - Here are requirements (with or without test cases); write the spec and the code

 ____________________________________________________________________